Morag, Shelomo, “Qumran Hebrew: Some Typological Observations,” Vetus Testamentum 38.2 (1988): 148-164

 10. Syntactic features:

 a.
 Use of composite verbal forms hyh (yhyh / lhywt) + participle

 b. usage of prepositions such as b varies from standard use

 He finds that to describe GQH as merely a continuation of LBH does not do it justice.
 There are several prominent features that are not continuations of LBH, but instead may be a continuation of older dialectal variations.
 The features shared by both GQH and MH can be divided into two categories:

 a.
 Features reflecting stress patterns different from those of BH (TH), specifically 5 and 6.

 b.
 Syntactic features such as periphrastic use of the participle (10a).

 Thus GQH contains both LBH and non-LBH features, some of which reflect older dialectal variation.
 Diachronic components such as stress shift and Aramaic influence should also be taken into account.
 However, most interesting is that many of the features that differ from LBH are phonological, reflections not of a literary tradition but of a living language.
 Thus GQH must reflect living dialects of Hebrew.

-Explore posts in the same categories: Language Contact, Morag, Shelomo, Typology
+Language Contact, Morag, Shelomo, Typology